syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 Clipboard commands are used to perform cut, copy, and paste operations.

-Clipboard commands allow you to cut or copy selected diagram objects to the Clipboard and paste the valid Clipboard content into the Diagram.
+Clipboard commands allow you to cut or copy selected Diagram objects to the Clipboard and paste the valid Clipboard content into the Diagram.